Paradise (John Prine song): Notable cover versions

 John Fogerty, one of many artists who have covered "Paradise," told Acoustic Guitar in 2009 that the song was "a touchstone for people like us who decry the way corporations get to run roughshod over what may be desired by the little guy, but he’s powerless to stop it or stand in the way."
 The most commercially successful version of the song was by released by Lynn Anderson in 1976, peaking at #26 on the Billboard country chart.

 Response from Peabody

-The mining company released a response to the song, "Facts vs. Prine", stating “we probably helped supply the energy to make that recording that falsely names us as ‘hauling away’ Paradise, Kentucky.”.
-In 2015, the company requested that the lyrics to the song be struck from a lawsuit from protestors who said they were arrested for holding banners near the company shareholders' meeting.
+The mining company released a response to the song, "Facts vs. Prine", stating, "We probably helped supply the energy to make that recording that falsely names us as ‘hauling away’ Paradise, Kentucky."
+In 2015, the company requested that the lyrics to the song be struck from a lawsuit from protestors who said they were arrested for holding banners near the company's shareholders' meeting.